Efficient Source-Free Time-Series Adaptation via Parameter Subspace Disentanglement: Proposed Methodology

 where both the \textit{Channel Down-Projection} and the \textit{Channel Up-Projection} operations are implemented as unit window-sized convolution operations.

-Building on these insights, we decompose the pre-trained source model weights using Tucker decomposition, optimized via the Higher-Order Orthogonal Iteration (HOOI) algorithm, an alternating least squares method for low-rank tensor approximation (detailed algorithm in Appendix \ref{sec:hooi}).
+Building on these insights, we utilize Tucker-style decomposition to reparameterize the weights, as it allows us to express convolution operations as sequences of linear operations that can each be implemented using standard convolutional layers.
+This reparameterization simplifies integration into existing architectures and leverages efficient convolution computations, facilitating both ease of implementation, computational efficiency, and overall reduction in the total number of parameters.
+We decompose the pre-trained source model weights using Tucker decomposition, optimized via the Higher-Order Orthogonal Iteration (HOOI) algorithm \citep{doi:10.1137/S0895479898346995,kolda2009tensor}, an alternating least squares method for low-rank tensor approximation (detailed algorithm in Appendix \ref{sec:hooi}).
 The optimization problem is defined as:

 The weight tensor is then re-parameterized with the core tensor \(\boldsymbol{\mathcal{T}}^{*} \in \mathbb{R}^{R_{\text{out}} \times R_{\text{in}} \times K}\) and mode factor matrices \(\mathbf{V}^{(1)*} \in \mathbb{R}^{C_{\text{out}} \times R_{\text{out}}}\) and \(\mathbf{V}^{(2)*} \in \mathbb{R}^{C_{\text{in}} \times R_{\text{in}}}\), as formulated in Equations (\ref{eq:chp1}), (\ref{eq:core_conv}), and (\ref{eq:chp2}).